 Aluminum sulfate works in a similar way to iron sulfate and has similar characteristics.
 Be careful not to over-apply, as aluminum sulfate and iron sulfate react quickly with the soil.
 Given the potency many experts recommend that aluminum sulfate only be applied with hydrangeas to lower the soil pH, which can be much more tolerant of aluminum sulfate.

 Maintaining Soil Acidity

-Once you’ve done the hard work of making your soil acidic, a little maintenance can keep it at the right pH level.
+Once you’ve done the hard work of making your soil acidic to lower the soil pH, a little maintenance can keep it at the right pH level on the pH scale.
 Even with long-term solutions like elemental sulfur and peat moss, pH can naturally creep back up with time.